KevinMarquette/kevinmarquette.github.io/_posts/2017-05-30-Powershell-your-first-PSScript-repository.md

 # In closing

 I mostly wanted to bring more visibility to using `Register-PSRepository` to create this basic repository.
-This could be a good stepping stone on your way to setting up a proper [NuGet server](https://blogs.msdn.microsoft.com/powershell/2014/05/20/setting-up-an-internal-powershellget-repository/).
+This could be a good stepping stone on your way to setting up a proper NuGet Server.

+--Update 2018-03-03--
+I have a follow up post where I use a NuGet Docker container instead of a network share: [Using a NuGet server for a PSRepository](/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository/?utm_source=blog&utm_medium=blog&utm_content=psscriptrepo)